pattonsgirl/CEG3120/Projects/Project2/README.md

 ## Identifying Success

 A successful stack will (once created) have an instance you can `ssh` into.
 Your instance created by the stack should have the specified software installed & the hostname changed via the configuration script.

+Your instance should be hosting two different websites - one on port 80 (via the instance's apache install), one on port 8080 (via the container's apache install)

 - You can check for installed software by querying its version once you `ssh` in
 - You can check that hostname was changed by looking at the command prompt once you `ssh` in